javier-caparo/apiBooks/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+It has a express.js server side configured to serve apis at : http://localhost:3000 ( subdirectory express-server) .
+Executed as : npm start on that subdirectory.

+To execute teh angular web site run as : npm start ( or ng serve --proxy-config ./proxy.json).

+This proyect includes :
+auth guards on navbar
+Rgister is functional ( create a new register as: name: test5 ; email : test5@test; password: 12345)

+Dexie is using to store new registered users ( functional) and books ( still in develpment).

+Also inlcude httpClient module and calls to apis confugred at express.node.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.